halide/Halide/README.md

 Linux x86-64.
 The Linux wheels are built for manylinux_2_28, which makes them broadly compatible (Debian 10, Ubuntu 18.10, Fedora 29).

+*For C++ usage of the pip package:* On Linux and macOS, CMake's `find_package` command should find Halide as long as you're in the same virtual environment you installed it in.
+On Windows, you will need to add the virtual environment root directory to `CMAKE_PREFIX_PATH`.
+This can be done by running `set CMAKE_PREFIX_PATH=%VIRTUAL_ENV%` in `cmd`.

+Other build systems can find the Halide root path by running `python -c "import halide; print(halide.install_dir())"`.

 ## Homebrew

 Alternatively, if you use macOS, you can install Halide via